esperantgada/Image_Gallery/README.md

 The user can use the search screen from the navigation drawer bar to enter a query depending on what he wants to search.
 After entering his query, he will get a list of photos or images.
-This is done with [flickr.photos.search](https://www.flickr.com/services/api/flickr.photos.search.html)
+This is done with [flickr.photos.search](https://www.flickr.com/services/api/flickr.photos.search.html) In all cases, the image are fetched from the API and saved in Room database before being retrieved and displayed by the UI.

 These screens show the above description: